ORGANIC CACAO NIBS, 100% Arriba Criollo

-Common Use: Nibs can be enjoyed either whole or ground and added to smoothies, granolas, desserts, raw food bars, or any dish that calls for the delicious flavour of chocolate.
+Common Use: Nibs can be enjoyed either whole or ground and added to smoothies, granolas, desserts, raw food bars, or any dish that calls for the delicious flavor of chocolate.

-Delightful raw chocolate sauce can be made by grinding the whole beans or nibs into a powder in a spice mill, coffee grinder, or food processor and combining them with cacao butter or coconut oil.
+A delightful raw chocolate sauce can be made by grinding the whole beans or nibs into a powder in a spice mill, coffee grinder, or food processor and combining them with cacao butter or coconut oil.
 Creative options abound!
-Try adding natural sweeteners, seeds, nut butters, spices and extracts, or a pinch of Himalayan pink salt to create amazing raw or baked desserts.
+Try adding natural sweeteners, seeds, nut butters, spices, and extracts, or a pinch of Himalayan pink salt to create amazing raw or baked desserts.